 Make sure you complete the necessary documents thoroughly and apply in advance to your travels if you will need to obtain a Yunyu Kakuninsho.
 For more information, visit the websites of Ministry of Health and Customs.

 If you are residing in Japan for more than three months, you are required to enroll in Japanese National Health Insurance.
 You may be able to get the same or similar medication in Japan as back home.
-Japanese health insurance cover 70% of prescription drugs.
-If you know you’ll be needing certain medication long-term, check availability, Japanese names and costs prior to your travel.
+Japanese health insurance covers 70% of prescription drugs.
+If you know you’ll be needing certain medication long-term, check availability, Japanese names, and costs prior to your travel.